NPMpayela/FindoraFinalOPSC7312-Part2/README.md

 	> Firebase: Provides real-time notifications, authentication, and analytics.

  API tools:
-Deployed base url link for Railway : https://workingnodefandoraapi-production.up.railway.app  --curently used for the app Deployed base url link for Render : https://findoraandriodapp-xyft.onrender.com   --works but not used due to speed
+2 Difference sites were used to deploy our APIs Deployed base url link for Railway : https://workingnodefandoraapi-production.up.railway.app  --curently used for the app Deployed base url link for Render : https://findoraandriodapp-xyft.onrender.com   --works but not used due to speed